 OSAM capabilities are critical to developing sustainable space architectures that allow spacecraft to live longer and journey farther, as well enabling a sustained human presence in space.
 Robotic OSAM technologies facilitate the replenishment of supplies that run out from spacecraft fuel, to coolant, to oxygen.
 They can help in ensuring the longevity and operability of spacecraft and life support systems with unplanned repair and planned maintenance.

-Every six to eight months, NASA hosts a technology transfer workshop in order to facilitate the transfer of OSAM technologies to U.S. industry.
+Every year NASA hosts a technology transfer workshop in order to facilitate the transfer of OSAM technologies to U.S. industry.
 Workshop attendees have access to an updated technology catalog, information about the latest developments from NASA subject matter experts, and a tour of NASA facilities.
-All U.S. companies are welcome to attend.
-See the posting for the upcoming fifth technology transfer day for more details and information on how to register.